Exclusive: Friedman could become Nasdaq CEO next year - sources

 Both Greifeld and the Nasdaq board were involved in hiring back Friedman, the sources said.

 Friedman, who had left for Carlyle three years ago after an 18-year career at Nasdaq, begins her new job on Monday.
-She will oversee the transatlantic exchange group's global corporate, information services, and technology solutions business lines, accounting for around 60 percent of Nasdaq's total revenue, which last year was $3.2 billion.
+She will oversee the transatlantic exchange group's global corporate, information services, and technology solutions business lines, accounting for around 60 percent of Nasdaq's total revenue, which last year was $3.2 billion (1.88 billion pounds).

 Succession has been top of mind at Nasdaq over the past few years but a number of possible internal candidates have not been prepared to wait for Greifeld to step down, complicating such planning at the company.